What to do when someone dies

 If you’re abroad together

-• Contact the nearest British embassy (or High Commission/Consulate)
+• Contact the nearest British embassy, High Commission, or Consulate.

-Most holiday resorts and organisations have welfare representatives who can help you during this emotional time.
-You can also contact family at home and speak with them if you’re at a loss of what to do.
+Most holiday resorts and travel organisations have welfare representatives who can assist you during this difficult time.
+Reach out to family at home for support if you’re unsure of what to do.

-If you’re travelling abroad and staying at accommodation that isn’t booked through a travel company, you may want to contact your family first.
-The local police will be able to help you get in touch with the nearest British embassy.
+Should you be staying in accommodation not booked through a travel company, consider contacting your family first.
+Local police can help you reach the nearest British embassy.

 If they’re abroad and you’re not